andrewfraley/magic_mapper/README.md

 # Magic Mapper

 ## Summary
 Magic Mapper is a script that will let you remap unused buttons on the LG Magic Remote.
 The script itself runs on your rooted LG TV, detects button presses, and allows you to control anything available via the [luna-send api](https://www.webosose.org/docs/tools/commands/luna-send/).
+Note your TV must be rooted to use this.

-## Examples
+## Currently Supported Functions

-The script has examples that by default allow the following:
+The script has support to do the the following (default config button):
-- Red button: decrease the OLED light
+- Decrease the OLED light (red button)
-- Green button: increase the OLED light
+- Increase the OLED light (green button)
-- Yellow button: Cycle the energy savings modes
+- Cycle the energy savings modes (yellow button)
-- Blue: Toggle the Eye Comfort Mode (also known as Reduce Blue Light)
+- Toggle the Eye Comfort Mode (also known as Reduce Blue Light) (blue button)
+- Launch an app (not configured by default)

 ## TV Models supported

-- LG C9 - Fully tested
+- LG C9 - Fully tested on FW 05.30.25
 - LG CX - Not tested, but should work.
 Likely needs the C9 startup script.
 - LG CX - Not tested, but should work.
 Likely needs the C2 startup script.
 - LG C2 - Fully tested

 ## Installation / Setup

-- Root your TV using https://rootmy.tv/
+- Root your TV using https://rootmy.tv/ and install the Home Brew app
   - Note the above link is likely to fail on the newest firmware.
   - Instead, follow this guide (C2 has issues, see next bullet): https://github.com/RootMyTV/RootMyTV.github.io/issues/85#issuecomment-1295058979
   - The above instructions work fine for a C9, but a C2 requires additional steps for SSH to work, [outlined here](https://github.com/RootMyTV/RootMyTV.github.io/issues/85#issuecomment-1364765232):
 - Once your TV is rooted, copy the scripts over (or just vi the files and copy and paste).
   - start_mapper should be placed at /var/lib/webosbrew/init.d/start_magic_mapper
+    - you also need to do ```chmod +x /var/lib/webosbrew/init.d/start_magic_mapper```
   - magic_mapper.py should be placed at /home/root/magic_mapper.py
 ```
-scp start_magic_mapper-c2 root@yourtvIP:/var/lib/webosbrew/init.d/start_magic_mapper
+scp start_magic_mapper root@yourtvIP:/var/lib/webosbrew/init.d/start_magic_mapper
-scp magic_mapper.py:/home/root/
+scp magic_mapper.py:/home/root/magic_mapper.py
+ssh root@yourtvIP
+chmod +x /var/lib/webosbrew/init.d/start_magic_mapper
 ```

 ## Configuring buttons